odiseoteam/SyliusVendorPlugin/README.md

 #### Premium features!

 Do you want advanced features?
-Take a look at our [Multi Vendor Marketplace Plugin](https://odiseo.io/plugins-and-bundles/premium/sylius-mvm-plugin), this convert your Sylius store into a fully Multi Vendor Marketplace.
+Take a look at our [Multi Vendor Marketplace Plugin](https://odiseo.io/plugins-and-bundles/premium/sylius-mvm-plugin), this convert your Sylius store into a marketplace store like Amazon, Etsy, eBay.

 ## Screenshots